-The Retirement System committed €7.9 million to the Partnership.
-The \$10.6 million commitment is an estimated amount based on the contributed capital and unfunded commitment as of December 31, 2012.
+1 The Retirement System committed €7.9 million to the Partnership.
+The \$10.6 million commitment is an estimated amount based on the contributed capital and unfunded commitment as of December 31, 2013.
+2 The Benchmark is the ThomsonOne All Regions All Private Equity Median Quartile IRR, respective of the Fund's vintage year, as of December 31, 2013.

-Partners Group Secondary 2011, L.P. as of 12/31/12
+Partners Group Secondary 2011, L.P. as of 12/31/13